Music-Utils/MD-Scrobbler/README.md

 # MD-Scrobbler
-A Minidisc accessory designed to enable scrobbling integration for Sony MiniDisc players compatible with remotes
+A program designed to facilitate async scrobbling integration for Sony MiniDisc players compatible with remotes